pmean/build-website/text/06/ControlCharts-06.md

 > programs in R that you could access via a web server.
 >
 > There is also a large amount of commercial software that you can buy.
-> I don\'t have a lot of recommendations here, because I have not used
+> I don't have a lot of recommendations here, because I have not used
 > any of this software.

 [![Creative Commons